SDGforskning/sdg-strings/SDG12_query_action_WoS.md

         )
   )
   NEAR/15
-      ("company" OR "companies" OR "organi?ation" OR "enterprise$" OR "firm$" OR "corporation$" OR "conglomerate$" OR "business" OR "businesses"
+      ("company" OR "companies" OR "organi?ation" OR "enterprise$" OR "firm$" OR "corporation$" OR "conglomerate$" OR "business" OR "businesses" OR "corporate"
-      OR "producer$" OR "industry" OR "industries" OR "manufacturer$" OR "institution$"
+      OR "producer$" OR "industry" OR "industries" OR "manufacturer$" OR "industrial sector$" OR "commercial sector$" OR "logistics sector$" OR "manufacturing sector$"
+      OR "institution$"
       )
 )